Places to Visit in City, Coast & Countryside

 With breathtaking views, the Devon coast and countryside includes some of the most stunning seascapes to be found in Britain including the South West Coast Path, and the World Heritage Jurassic Coast, England's first natural World Heritage Site.
 It is a fantastic journey through 185 million years of the Earth's geology.
 Dotted along this coastline are beaches of pebbles and sand, edging charming seaside towns and fishing villages with Georgian, Regency and Victorian architecture.

-Create happy memories of Devon holidays that will last a lifetime.
-Take a boat trip, admire cliff-top views, get energetic by trying a new watersport, or simply build sandcastles and treat yourself to a Devon cream tea!
+Create happy memories of Devon holidays that will last a lifetime - take a boat trip, admire cliff-top views, get energetic by trying a new watersport, or simply build sandcastles and treat yourself to a Devon cream tea!

 Devon holidays are truly magical, where the vibrant tapestry of patchworked fields, rolling hills, shady woods, and windswept moorland unfolds to reveal an inspirational landscape.

 The East Devon and Blackdown Hills Areas of Outstanding Natural Beauty can be explored using a network of footpaths, bridleways, and cycle tracks which conceal an abundance of flora and fauna including carpets of bluebells, circling buzzards, shy fallow deer, and maybe even a sleek, sinuous otter.

 Dartmoor National Park is one of the last great wildernesses in the UK with an inspirational landscape of heatherclad moors and rugged tors.